1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 See All Authors »

-He has been selected by InvestmentNews as one of the top 40 financial service professionals under the age of 40 and was also selected by The American Bar Association as one of the top 40 Young Attorneys in the country.
-In 2017, Trusts & Estates Journal awarded Professor Hopkins the Distinguished Author Award for his article on the Department of Labor Fiduciary Rule.
+InvestmentNews named him one of the top 40 financial service professionals under the age of 40 and he was also selected by The American Bar Association as one of the country's top 40 Young Attorneys.
+In 2017, Trusts & Estates Journal awarded Hopkins the Distinguished Author Award for his article on the Department of Labor Fiduciary Rule.
 He holds his LLM in Taxation from Temple University School of Law and his J.D. from Villanova University School of Law.

 Rules of thumb don’t tell the whole story.
 Truth is, sometimes a traditional IRA or 401(k) is the better way to go for young people.
 Here are some reasons for young savers to be hesitant about Roth savings vehicles.

 Health care costs are one of the biggest concerns for retirees.
 For most American retirees, Medicare is their primary health care plan.
 Medicare is complicated, and understanding it is crucial to ...

 When I talk with consumers and financial advisers about retirement income planning, the value of home equity is one big piece of the puzzle that is often overlooked.
 The reality is that home equity...

 See More From: Mortgages & Refinancing

 Social Security is arguably the most important retirement program in the United States.
 For a secure retirement, it is critical that those near and in retirement understand how their Social Securit...